bioexcel/biobb-cwl-tutorial-template/README-local_biobb_submodules.md

 These instructions are for setting up local biobb libraries using `git submodules`.
-They require that you have some experience of using `git` for version control - if you don't, or require a refresher, then we recommend working through the Software Carpentry course on using git (see links at the end of the document) first.
+They require that you have some experience of using `git` for version control - if you don't, or require a refresher, then we recommend working through the Software Carpentry course on using git first (see links at the end of the document).

 Make sure that you've followed the `Advanced Usage` instructions in `README.md` before following these instructions.